 - ramshackle (adj.)

 - 1809, back-formation from ramshackled, earlier ranshackled (1670s), alteration of ransackled, past participle of ransackle (see ransack).
-The word seems to have been regarded as Scottish.
+The word seems to have been Scottish.

 Reading over this note to an American gentleman, he seemed to take alarm, lest the word ramshackle should be palmed on his country.
 I take it home willingly, as a Scotticism, and one well applied, as may be afterwards shown.
 [Robert Gourlay, "General Introduction to a Statistical Account of Upper Canada," London, 1822]